uom-hands-on-workshop/workshops/_sources/topics/activities5.md

 - Choose an **example of assessment item or task** from your domain (ideally something short or modular) that is similar to your current assessment approach (but that can be shared with peers - nothing confidential).
 - This should be something you can **judge the quality of in about 5 minutes**.
 - It could be something you're **worried AI might complete too easily**, or something you believe is more resilient.
-- Upload your assessment/task to the Padlet: [https://go.unimelb.edu.au/8vrp](https://go.unimelb.edu.au/8vrp)
+- Upload your assessment/task to the Padlet (following suggested template): [https://go.unimelb.edu.au/8vrp](https://go.unimelb.edu.au/8vrp)

 **Examples**:
 > *In my domain (Psychology), I selected a short written reflection task where students analyse a case study using psychological theories.
 Here is the task: ...*